pmjones/adr/README.md

 The two seem very similar.
 How are they different?

+Overall, we can see from Fowler in his [GUI Architectures](http://martinfowler.com/eaaDev/uiArchs.html) essay that "there's not just one view and controller, you have a view-controller pair for each element of the screen, each of the controls and the screen as a whole."
+This is the primary element of semantic diffusion when applying MVC to web applications.

+Here are some more comparisons of the individual elements in MVC vs ADR.

 ### _Model_ vs _Domain_

 I can think of no significant differences here, other than that the _Responder_ does not interact with the _Domain_ in meaningful ways.
 The _Responder_ might use _Domain_ objects like entities and collections, but only for presentation purposes; it does not modify the _Domain_ or feed information back to the _Domain_ as described under MVC.